GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 ### Baseline cluster configuration
 The baseline GPU cluster is the collection of resources recommended/supported by the AI accelerator experience team.
 Examples of that include Supported VM types, accelerator types, VM images, shared storage solutions like GCSFuse etc. These are first tested within the AI Accelerator experience team and then they are integrated with the cluster provisioning tool.
 The way they are incorporated into the tool is via Terraform configs packaged within the docker container.
 In some cases these features can be optional and users may choose to use it (eg: GCSFuse) but in some other cases they will be mandated by AI Accelerator exp. team (eg: DLVM image).

 The default GPU cluster that gets created by the cluster provisioning tool is a single instance VM of type “a2-highgpu-2g” with 2 “Nvidia-tesla-a100” GPUs attached to it.
 It uses pytorch-1-12-gpu-debian-10 image.
 There is no startup script or any orchestrator (like Ray) set up.
 The jupyter notebook endpoint is accessible for this VM instance.
-There is a bucket created in the project provided by the user to manage the terraform state.
+There is a GCS bucket created in the project provided by the user to manage the terraform state.
 Users can create more advanced clusters using configuration described below.

 ### Configuration for Users
 Users have control to choose values for different fields for the resources.
-The mandated parameters are
+The mandatory parameters are
 1. PROJECT_ID: The project ID to use for resource creation.
 2. NAME_PREFIX: The name prefix to use for creating the resources.
 This is the unique ID for the clusters created using the provisioning tool.
 3. ZONE: The zone to use for resource creation.